google/crosvm/docs/book/src/running_crosvm/custom_kernel_rootfs.md

 to build.
 You can use any mainline kernel though as long as it's configured for para-virtualized (virtio) devices

-If you are using the chroot for Chromium OS development, you already have the kernel source.
+If you are using the chroot for ChromiumOS development, you already have the kernel source.
 Otherwise, you can clone it:

 ```bash